kemilbeltre/awesome-ai/README.md

 - [ChatGPT](https://openai.com/blog/chatgpt) - A variant of the GPT language model that is specifically designed for generating human-like responses in conversational settings.
+- [Gemini](https://deepmind.google/technologies/gemini/#introduction) - A general AI model able to efficiently run on everything from data centers to mobile devices.

 ## Software Development